 The academy’s careers programme aims to raise the aspirations, improve motivation, promote equality of opportunity, celebrate diversity, challenge stereotypes and prepare learners for their future careers.

 It strives to raise self-esteem, inspiring students to consider a broad and ambitious range of options and to move on to achieve their full potential.
-Easterside Academy career-related learning aims to overcome barriers to success and equip students with the confidence, knowledge, skills and attributes that they need to make informed decisions about their learning and work; encouraging pupils to aim higher.
+Easterside Academy career-related learning aims to provide cultural capital; overcoming barriers to success and equip students with the confidence, knowledge, transferrable skills and attributes that they need to make informed decisions about their learning and work; encouraging pupils to aim higher.

 All forms of stereotyping will be challenged to ensure students from all backgrounds, gender and diversity groups, and those with SEND, can consider the widest possible range of careers.

-The curriculum aims to involve parents as well as the wider community and world of work; ; it is underpinned by British Values, PSHE and Character Education.
+The curriculum aims to involve parents as well as the wider community and world of work; it is underpinned by British Values, PSHE and Character Development.

-- The careers curriculum is carefully planned to ensure continuity and progression of opportunities, responsibilities and experiences.
-Activities, projects and experiences are age-dependent and varied focusing on individual, groups and classes interests and needs.
+- The careers curriculum is carefully planned to ensure there is continuity and progression of opportunities, responsibilities and experiences.
+It has four pillars or building blocks: Participation, Learning, Leadership and Service.

-- Career-related learning is embedded in the curriculum and is delivered through discreet lessons and cross-curricular links.
+- Career-related learning is embedded in the curriculum through cross-curricular links in addition to more explicit ‘career’ lessons/experiences.

-- In EY's, the focus is child-centred; exploring the world of work through role play, outings to the local farm, shops, library and care home.
+- EYS, the focus is child-centred; exploring the world of work through role play, reinforcing skills and qualities in key worker groups, outings to the local farm, shops, library and care home.

-- In Key Stage 1, children concentrate on roles within the school and the Emergency Services.
+- Key Stage 1, children concentrate on roles within the school and the Emergency Services.

 - Year 3/4 children focus on jobs/roles within the local community including the NHS.